mozilla/sccache/docs/Jenkins.md

 is finished and the server is killed.
 The other job way be in contact with the server (e.g waiting for a cache response) and fail.

-One option so solve this problem is to spawn a always running sccache server process by setting `SCCACHE_IDLE_TIMEOUT` to `0` and start the server beside Jenkins as a system service.
+One option to solve this problem is to spawn a always running sccache server process by setting `SCCACHE_IDLE_TIMEOUT` to `0` and start the server beside Jenkins as a system service.
 This implies that all jobs use the same sccache configuration and share the statistics.